-A champion school that leads on all girls’ football in the local area, co-ordinating across a primary and secondary school family.
+A champion school that leads on all girls’ football in the local area, co-ordinating across a family of primary, secondary and special schools.
 They are part of a pre-existing network of schools with a history of collaborating and working together.

 Each of the FA Girls’ Football School Partnership – supported by Barclays has a dedicated education expert for this programme, known as a Partnership Strategic Lead.
 Strategic Leads are employed by the host school, so fully embedded in to every day school life.
 The investment from Barclays pays for their release, so they have dedicated time to focus on girls’ football.
 The Strategic Lead will explain the benefits of providing football for girls to Headteachers and Heads of PE, such as the positive impact it can have on their confidence and well-being.
 They will provide support and advice on what football programmes will best suit girls in particular schools.

 Schools have to apply direct to the Youth Sport Trust (FA school delivery partner), during an annual application window period (usually April/May).
 Applications are then accessed by a selection panel of representatives from the Youth Sport Trust and Football Association, against a set of criteria sent to interested schools prior to application.